RoryNesbitt/RNvim/README.md

 reference them later.

 Okay fine.
-If you choose to ignore me and use it anyway, keybindings are [here](lua/keybindings.lua), and if you forget, whichkey is included to provide a gentle reminder.
+If you choose to ignore me and use it anyway, keybindings are set [here](lua/keybindings.lua), and if you forget, whichkey is included to provide a gentle reminder.
 Everything I bind myself starts with leader, which is set to space.
 Most things